TITLE 92: TRANSPORTATION

 Section 1030.5 Procedure for Obtaining a Standard Driver's License or Identification Card

-a) An applicant for a standard driver's license or identification card must appear at a Secretary of State Driver Services Facility and complete an application form provided by the Secretary of State pursuant to IVC Section 6-106, which shall include the questions provided in Appendix A. The applicant shall also provide a Driver Services Facility employee with acceptable forms of identification provided in Appendix B establishing the applicant's name, date of birth, signature, Illinois residency and social security number.
-An application for a CDL must include proof of citizenship or lawful permanent residency or obtain a non‑domiciled CDL.
+a) An applicant for a standard driver's license or identification card must appear at a Secretary of State Driver Services Facility and complete an application form provided by the Secretary of State pursuant to IVC Section 6-106, which shall include the questions listed in Appendix A. The applicant shall also provide a Driver Services Facility employee with acceptable forms of identification provided in Appendix B establishing the applicant's name, date of birth, signature, Illinois residency and social security number.
+An applicant who does not have a social security number and is ineligible to obtain a social security number shall affirm under penalty of perjury that the applicant is, at the time of application, ineligible for a social security number and must present either:

 b) An applicant for a driver's license shall take the following tests as required in IVC Section 6-109: